Do you want to learn how to detect user locations with WordPress form submissions?

 In this article, we’ll show you how you can learn about the locations of your leads using WPForms and the Geolocation addon.

-Learning the locations of those filling out your WordPress forms helps you see where your visitors are originating from.
+Learning the locations of users filling out your WordPress forms helps you see where they are.
+There are several ways this can come in handy.

 For instance, if a user fills out your t-shirt order form, knowing their exact geolocation on a map lets you ensure accurate delivery.